- Home

 The best way to reduce the risk of flu and its potentially serious complications is by getting vaccinated each year.
 Annual flu vaccination is recommended for every person aged 6 months and older.

-- The single best way to protect against the flu is to get a flu shot each year.
 An annual flu shot can reduce illnesses in the community, decrease the time missed at work and school, and prevent flu-related hospitalizations and deaths.

 - Flu vaccine can be given at the same time as COVID-19 vaccine

-- Most pharmacies and doctor’s offices offer flu vaccine
+- Most pharmacies and doctors' offices offer flu vaccine

 - Cover your cough or sneeze - and wash your hands afterward